-- The sun spends about ${}^{3}/{4}$ of its time at moderate magnetic-activity levels, about ${}^{1}/{6}$ of its time in a grand minimum and about ${}^{1}/{5} {}^{1}/{10}$ in a grand maximum.
-Modern solar activity corresponds to a grand maximum. - Occurrence of grand minima and maxima is not a result of long-term cyclic variations but is defined by stochastic/chaotic processes. - Observed statistics of the occurrence of grand minima and maxima display deviation from a "memory-less" Poisson-like process, but tend to either cluster events together or produce long event-free periods.
-This can be interpreted in different ways, such as self-organized criticality (de Carvalho and Prado, 2000, e.g.,), a time-dependent Poisson process (e.g., Wheatland, 2003), or some memory in the driving process (e.g., Mega et al., 2003). - Grand minima tend to be of two different types: short minima of Maunder type and long minima of Spörer type.
+- The sun spends about $^3/4$ of its time at moderate magnetic-activity levels, about $^1/6$ of its time in a grand minimum and about $^1/5 ^1/{10}$ in a grand maximum.
+Recent solar activity corresponds to a grand maximum, which has ceased after solar cycle 23. - Occurrence of grand minima and maxima is not a result of long-term cyclic variations but is defined by stochastic/chaotic processes. - Observed statistics of the occurrence of grand minima and maxima display deviation from a "memory-less" Poisson-like process, but tend to either cluster events together or produce long event-free periods.
+This can be interpreted in different ways, such as self-organized criticality (e.g., de Carvalho and Prado, 2000), a time-dependent Poisson process (e.g., Wheatland, 2003), or some memory in the driving process (e.g., Mega et al., 2003). - Grand minima tend to be of two different types: short minima of Maunder type and long minima of Spörer type.
 This suggests that a grand minimum is a special state of the dynamo. - Duration of grand maxima resemble a random Possion-like process, in contrast to grand minima.

-4.5.2 Solar-terrestrial relations
+4.4.2 Solar-terrestrial relations

 The sun ultimately defines the climate on Earth supplying it with energy via radiation received by the terrestrial system, but the role of solar variability in climate variations is far from being clear.
-Solar variability can affect the Earth's environment and climate in different ways (see, e.g., a review by Haigh, 2007).
+Solar variability can affect the Earth's environment and climate in different ways (see, e.g., reviews by Haigh, 2007; Gray et al., 2010).
 Variability of total solar irradiance (TSI) measured during recent decades is known to be too small to explain observed climate variations (e.g., Foukal et al., 2006; Fröhlich, 2006).
-On the other hand, there are other ways solar variability may affect the climate, e.g., an unknown long-term trend in TSI (Solanki and Krivova, 2004; Wang et al., 2005) or a terrestrial amplifier of spectral irradiance variations (Shindell et al., 1999).
-Alternatively, an indirect mechanism also driven by solar activity, such as ionization of the atmosphere by CR (Usoskin and Kovaltsov, 2006) or the global terrestrial current system (Tinsley and Zhou, 2006) can modify atmospheric properties, in particular cloud cover (Ney, 1959; Svensmark, 1998).
+On the other hand, there are other ways solar variability may affect the climate, e.g., an unknown long-term trend in TSI (Solanki and Krivova, 2004; Wang et al., 2005) or a terrestrial amplifier of spectral irradiance variations (Shindell et al., 1999; Haigh et al., 2010).
+Uncertainties in the TSI/SSI reconstructions remain large (Shapiro et al., 2011; Schmidt et al., 2012), making it difficult to assess climate models on the long-term scale.
+Alternatively, an indirect mechanism also driven by solar activity, such as ionization of the atmosphere by CR (Usoskin and

+Kovaltsov, 2006) or the global terrestrial current system (Tinsley and Zhou, 2006) can modify atmospheric properties, in particular cloud cover (Ney, 1959; Svensmark, 1998; Usoskin and Kovaltsov, 2008b).
 Even a small change in cloud cover modifies the transparency/absorption/reflectance of the atmosphere and affects the amount of absorbed solar radiation, even without changes in the solar irradiance.
-Since the CR flux at Earth is modulated not only by solar activity, but also by the slowly changing geomagnetic field, the two CR modulation mechanisms are independent and act on different timescales, thus giving one the opportunity to study the CR effect on Earth separately from solar irradiance (de Jager and Usoskin, 2006; Usoskin et al., 2005b).
+However, the direct role of this effect is estimated to be small (Usoskin et al., 2008; Gray et al., 2010).

-Accordingly, improved knowledge of the solar driver's variability may help in disentangling various effects in the very complicated system that is the terrestrial climate (e.g., de Jager, 2005; Versteegh, 2005).
+Accordingly, improved knowledge of the solar driver's variability may help in disentangling various effects in the very complicated system that is the terrestrial climate (e.g., de Jager, 2005; Versteegh, 2005; Gray et al., 2010).
 It is of particular importance to know the driving forces in the pre-industrial era, when all climate changes were natural.
 Knowledge of the natural variability can lead to an improved understanding of anthropogenic effects upon the Earth's climate.